cloud-computing-csye6225/webapp/README.md

 # webapp
-This is a repository for CSYE6225, Network Structures and Cloud Computing course
+This is a repository contains RESTful API developed in Go lang as a part of CSYE6225, Network Structures and Cloud Computing course